Writing Process Generally

 - Editing on Tablet: Print it to PDF and use Adobe Reader, which will allow you to mark up your book.

 The third draft incorporates feedback from your beta readers and developmental editor.
 You should anticipate a complete rewrite.
 If you are using a professional line editor, send this draft to that editor.

-Editing - Gamma / Copyediting
+Polishing - Gamma / Copyediting

 Incorporate feedback from the line editor.
 Traditional publishers typically go through two rounds of copyediting